Caspar David Friedrich: Landscape and the sublime

-With dawn and dusk constituting prominent themes of his landscapes, Friedrich's own later years were characterized by a growing pessimism.
+With dawn and dusk constituting prominent themes of his landscapes, Friedrich's own later years were characterised by a growing pessimism.
 His work becomes darker, revealing a fearsome monumentality.
-The Wreck of the Hope—also known as The Polar Sea or The Sea of Ice (1823–24)—perhaps best summarizes Friedrich's ideas and aims at this point, though in such a radical way that the painting was not well received.
+The Wreck of the Hope—also known as The Polar Sea or The Sea of Ice (1823–1824)—perhaps best summarises Friedrich's ideas and aims at this point, though in such a radical way that the painting was not well received.
 Completed in 1824, it depicted a grim subject, a shipwreck in the Arctic Ocean; "the image he produced, with its grinding slabs of travertine-colored floe ice chewing up a wooden ship, goes beyond documentary into allegory: the frail bark of human aspiration crushed by the world's immense and glacial indifference."

 Friedrich's written commentary on aesthetics was limited to a collection of aphorisms set down in 1830, in which he explained the need for the artist to match natural observation with an introspective scrutiny of his own personality.
 His best-known remark advises the artist to "close your bodily eye so that you may see your picture first with the spiritual eye.
 Then bring to the light of day that which you have seen in the darkness so that it may react upon others from the outside inwards."
-He rejected the overreaching portrayals of nature in its "totality", as found in the work of contemporary painters like Adrian Ludwig Richter (1803–84) and Joseph Anton Koch (1768–1839).

 Loneliness and death

-Both Friedrich's life and art have at times been perceived by some to have been marked with an overwhelming sense of loneliness.
+Both Friedrich's life and art have at times been perceived as marked by an overwhelming sense of loneliness.
 Art historians and some of his contemporaries attribute such interpretations to the losses suffered during his youth to the bleak outlook of his adulthood, while Friedrich's pale and withdrawn appearance helped reinforce the popular notion of the "taciturn man from the North".

-Friedrich suffered depressive episodes in 1799, 1803–1805, c.1813, in 1816 and between 1824 and 1826.
+Friedrich suffered depressive episodes in 1799, 1803–1805, c.
+1813, in 1816 and between 1824 and 1826.
 There are noticeable thematic shifts in the works he produced during these episodes, which see the emergence of such motifs and symbols as vultures, owls, graveyards and ruins.
-From 1826 these motifs became a permanent feature of his output, while his use of color became more dark and muted.
-Carus wrote in 1929 that Friedrich "is surrounded by a thick, gloomy cloud of spiritual uncertainty", though the noted art historian and curator Hubertus Gassner disagrees with such notions, seeing in Friedrich's work a positive and life-affirming subtext inspired by Freemasonry and religion.
+From 1826, these motifs became a permanent feature of his output, while his use of colour became darker and muted.
+Carus wrote in 1829 that Friedrich "is surrounded by a thick, gloomy cloud of spiritual uncertainty", though the noted art historian and curator Hubertus Gassner disagrees with such notions, seeing in Friedrich's work a positive and life-affirming subtext inspired by Freemasonry and religion.